Expand Your Use of Google Classroom

 I have created this handy infographic with 20 New Ways to Use Google Classroom that goes beyond just the idea of using it for our everyday classrooms.
 I have also included details for each of the twenty ways in this blog post.
 Keep reading!
 I hope this will inspire you to think of other new ways to use Google Classroom.

 I try not to get too technical on this blog, but it’s important to know there are certain domain settings that you will need to make some of the ideas in this post a reality.
-Discuss with the decision-makers at your school and/or your G Suite for Education administrator.
+Discuss with the decision-makers at your school and/or your Google for Education administrator.
 If that happens to be you, here’s a support page to explain the new controls and settings in your admin console.

 20 NEW Ways to Use Google Classroom